bmc/brizzled/id/80/index.md

 ## A Quick Overview of `xmlrpclib`

 It's entirely possible to do XML-RPC without the benefit of the standard Python `xmlrpclib` module.
 But `xmlrpclib` makes things so much simpler that it'd be nice to use it.
 Doing the job manually means building an XML message, sending it to the remote HTTP server, reading the result XML, and parsing that XML. `xmlrpclib` already does all that.
-But `xmlrpclib` attempts to open a socket to connect to the remote HTTP server, and opening a socket is strictly forbidden by the GAE
+But `xmlrpclib` attempts to open a socket to connect to the remote HTTP server, and opening a socket is strictly forbidden by the GAE [sandbox][].
-[sandbox][].

-Ideally, we want to use `xmlrpclib`, but have it connect to the remote HTTP server using the
+Ideally, we want to use `xmlrpclib`, but have it connect to the remote HTTP server using the [fetch()][] function provided by the `google.appengine.api.urlfetch` module.
-[fetch()][]
-function provided by the `google.appengine.api.urlfetch` module.
 We *could* create our own hacked version of `xmlrpclib` to do just that, but, luckily, the authors of `xmlrpclib` thought ahead and made the library easy to extend.

 ### Sample XML-RPC call

 Typically, making an XML-RPC call through `xmlrpclib` requires code like this:

+{% highlight python %}
     rpc_server = xmlrpclib.ServerProxy('http://rpc.technorati.com/rpc/ping')
     result = rpc_server.weblogUpdates.ping('My Blog Name',
                                            'http://picoblog.example.com/')